 Best Variable Speed Floor Drill Press

-If you’re after something with various speeds, you’ll love the Sunex 5000A.
-It has 16 different speeds ranging from 200 to 3850 RPM. the belt tension lever lets you move from speed to speed quickly and conveniently.
+If versatility is a priority, the Sunex 5000A is an excellent choice.
+It has 16 different speed settings, ranging from 200 to 3850 RPM.
+The belt tension lever enables you to switch speeds quickly and easily.

 What We Like